 The ecommerce market has seen incredible growth over the past decade.
-With the global pandemic raging in 2020, more and more people started relying on digital stores to provide them with anything they may need—from groceries and clothes to electronics and furniture.
+With the pandemic still raging in 2022, more and more people have been relying on digital stores to provide them with anything they may need—from groceries and clothes to electronics and furniture.

 In this article, we’ll examine how many people shop online and look into their demographics.
 We’ll also take an in-depth look into the current state of ecommerce, both globally and in the UK, and answer some other frequently asked questions on this topic.